 The quality of a screening test is described in terms of:

-A test that is very specific, on the other hand, will have few false positive results, but may miss more cases of the disease.
-This balance between sensitivity and specificity is important for all screening tests, including mammography and clinical breast exam.
+A test that's very specific, on the other hand, may have few false positive results, but may miss more cases of the disease.

 Learn more about the accuracy of mammography.